Current Banking Review (2022)

 One of the most disappointing aspects of Current when I first signed up for it was the fact they didn’t offer any interest on funds.
 However, as I noted early, they’ve really turned that around with the introduction of their Savings Pods interest.
 What’s more, 4% APY is outstanding — even if it is limited to $2,000 per pod.
 To me, this is a huge addition and another plus in the “win” column.

 Note: while the video below is sponsored, this written review is not

 Final Thoughts on Current Banking

-After trying out Current for the past few weeks, I can definitely see why the digital banking option has been gaining in popularity.
+After trying out Current for the past few months, I can definitely see why the digital banking option has been gaining in popularity.
 With a sleek and easy-to-navigate app, a bevy of features, and more, there’s a lot to like about the platform.
-At the same time, this gloss doesn’t completely forgive some notable downsides.
-For one, the $4.99 a month price tag for Premium may be lower than some offerings but there are still plenty of completely free options that rival Current’s features.
-Additionally, the fact that the service doesn’t currently pay any interest on savings is disappointing.
+At the same time, this gloss doesn’t really make the $4.99 a month price tag for Premium worth it.
+On that note, though, if you’re maxing out your 4% APY perk, the interest you now earn would easily exceed that fee.

-Overall, despite my few qualms with the service, I have to give Current props for what they’ve built and think it could be successful in getting younger adults to better manage their finances.
+Overall, despite my hesitation on Premium, I have to give Current props for what they’ve built and think it could be successful in getting younger adults to better manage their finances.
 Even outside of that demographic, I think the well thought out platform will continue to earn fans.
-Personally, armed with my free Premium for life, I plan to keep utilizing my Current account for the debit card offers and because the app is truly enjoyable to use.
+Personally, armed with my free Premium for life, I plan to keep utilizing my Current account for the debit card offers, the 4% APY in Savings Pods, and because the app is truly enjoyable to use.

 Also published on Medium.